Skip to main content

 Montenegro supports the following e-Invoice formats: XML / JSON (Montenegro fiscalisation schema), QR-coded receipt.

 Montenegro uses the following e-Invoicing standards: Tax Administration eFiskalizacija standard.
+Archiving requirement: Retention required by the Law on Tax Administration; eFiskalizacija receipts archived by both supplier and Tax Administration.

 Real-time fiscalisation through certified taxpayer software using qualified electronic certificates: each B2C receipt is signed and transmitted to the Tax Administration platform, which returns a JIKR identifier and supports QR-code buyer-side verification.